 Recent honors include:

-- Selection to participate as one of only two US-based teams to participate in the Solar Decathlon Europe competition, to be held in Paris, France in June 2014.
+- Appalachian State and a team led by students and faculty from the Department of Technology and Environmental Design, was one of only two US-based teams selected to participate in the Solar Decathlon Europe competition, to be held in Paris, France in July 2014.

-- Exhibitions of student work in Industrial Design featured in a joint booth with the Eastman Chemical Company at the High Point Furniture Market and the International Contemporary Furniture Fair.
+- Industrial Design student work was featured in a joint booth with the Eastman Chemical Company at the High Point Furniture Market and the International Contemporary Furniture Fair.

-- Susan Doll received a grant for just under $700,000 to study energy efficiency and indoor air quality in homes being weatherized.
+- Susan Doll (Building Science) received a grant for just under $700,000 to study energy efficiency and indoor air quality in homes being weatherized.

-- Jerianne Taylor, Richard Elaver, Mandy Wu, Jamie Russell, Ok-Youn Yu, John Craft, and Jeff Tiller all presented some of their latest scholarly work at international conferences.
+- Marie Hoepfl, Richard Elaver, Mandy Wu, Dennis Scanlin, Ok-Youn Yu, John Craft, and Brian Raichle all presented some of their latest scholarly work at international conferences.

-- Design students completed Sponsored Studios with the community of Spruce Pine, the Blackburn Vannoy Farm (where students and instructor Chad Everhart built an outdoor exhibit and meeting space), Watauga High School, and the Broyhill Family Foundation and Philmark, a furniture manufacturing company located in North Carolina.
+- Design students completed Sponsored Studios with the community of Spruce Pine; the Blackburn Vannoy Farm (where students and instructor Chad Everhart built an outdoor exhibit and meeting space); Watauga High School; the Broyhill Family Foundation; and Philmark, a furniture manufacturing company located in North Carolina.

 Appalachian State University